 Therefore we advise using Conclear on dampened cement stains.
 Activation is normally swift and effective.

 However, for stubborn stains on sandstone it is advisable to cover the treated area with plastic to prevent evaporation.
 This will elongate the activation period.

 Conclear is far gentler than brick acid.
 Brick acid burns into the surface of stone, and can permanently damage materials.

-Extra care is required when using Conclear on Black Limestone
+Take extra care when using Conclear on Black Limestone and other limestone surfaces.

-When Conclear is used on limestone paving we do not recommend leaving for prolonged periods- just long enough to remove the cement.
-If you accidentally leave too long, and a cloudy film has formed, this is limescale, and can be removed with a scrubbing brush and sharp sand, or with a domestic green scourer.
+When using Conclear on limestone paving we do not recommend leaving for prolonged periods.
+Use just long enough to remove the cement.
+If you accidentally leave too long, a cloudy film may form, which will alter the appearance of Black Limestone.
+Do not despair!
+This is a residue from ConClear.
+Remove using hot water with a scrubbing brush and sharp sand.
+Alternatively, use a domestic green scourer.